 - Location: New York

-Drivers with Disabilities in New YorkCompare Car Insurance Rates in 3 Easy Steps
+Drivers with Disabilities in New YorkCompare Car Insurance Rates in 3 Steps

 This also means that unless you have the appropriate permit or plates, avoid parking in the striped area next to a reserved space; this access aisle is for wheelchairs.
-Fines for illegally parking in these reserved spaces are $50 to $150, plus a mandatory $30 surcharge, and may be higher depending on the city.
+Fines for illegally parking in these reserved spaces range from $50 to $150, and may be higher depending on the city.
 Police officers may also tow your vehicle.

 If you qualify, you may get license plates from the DMV or a parking permit from your local government that allows you to park in spaces reserved for those with disabilities.
 Your healthcare provider must fill out Form MV-664.1 or provide a statement on letterhead describing the disability.